 Repentance means a change, not of our behavior, but of our hearts.
 It is because of our sins and not our goodness that brings us to Christ.
 The gospel is about redemption not improvement.
 Niceness has nothing to do with the price of our redemption.

-It is a fiction to think that by further, better and more aggressive living we can have life.
-The truth is we cannot live our way to eternal life.
-We can only die our way there.
-We should understand better than most that baptism (by proper authority) is a symbol of death and resurrection.
 The old must die before it can become new.
 We cannot be saved by living.
 Why?
 We don’t live well enough to do the job, and our goodness is flawed goodness.
 We cannot be saved by our efforts at living well.
 Overcoming the effects of the fall cannot be by human efforts and sacrifice, by self discipline and moral living.
 It requires an infinite and eternal sacrifice.
-There is not any man that can sacrifice his own blood for the sins of another—even his own.
-(Alma 34:10-11)
+There is not any man that can sacrifice his own blood for the sins of another—even his own (Alma 34:10-11).

-If the world could be saved by providing good examples to which we could respond with appropriately good works, it would have been saved an hour after Moses came down from Mt.
-Sinai.
 “For if there had been a law given which could have given life, verily righteousness should have been by the law.
-But the scripture hath concluded all under sin that the promise by faith of Jesus Christ might be given to them that believe.”
-(Gal.
-3:21-22)
+But the scripture hath concluded all under sin that the promise by faith of Jesus Christ might be given to them that believe” (Gal.
+3:21-22).

 Do you see the problem?
 Redemption is not some state to which we can lift ourselves by our own bootstraps after the contemplation of sufficiently good examples.
 It does not come from test passing or by winning, but only by losing.
 Satan is content to see us chaste and well behaved, with proper dress standards, as long as we take the credit.
 He cures our cold and gives us cancer.
 He wants to place the burden on us, and make us believe that we must earn our way.

-To show you how our love for justification by works is so profound, look at the Parable of the Pharisee & the Publican.
-After the Publican goes to his house justified (for simply recognizing that he was a sinner), what is it you would want him to do during the next week or month?
-Don’t you want to see a little reform, some changes in behavior?
 We all long to establish our identity by seeing ourselves as approved in other people’s eyes.
 We spend our days preening ourselves before the mirror of their opinion so we will not have to think about the nightmare of appearing before them as naked and uncombed.
 We fear the Publican’s acceptance because we know precisely what it means.
 It means that we will never be free until we are dead to the whole business of justifying ourselves.

 Repentance is the main message of the Book of Mormon, which also tells us that the essence of repentance is knowing exactly what we are—“O how great is the nothingness of … men” (Helaman 12:17).
-Godly sorrow, “sorrowing unto repentance, because of the goodness of God” (Mormon 2:13) ---lead both Paul and Nephi to exclaim “What a wretched man that I am!.”
-(2 Nephi 4:17; Romans 7:24) And for Paul to say: “…Christ…came to save sinners, of which I am chief.”
-(I Tim 1:15)
+Godly sorrow, “sorrowing unto repentance, because of the goodness of God” (Mormon 2:13) ---lead both Paul and Nephi to exclaim “What a wretched man that I am!”
+(2 Nephi 4:17; Romans 7:24).
+And for Paul to say: “…Christ…came to save sinners, of which I am chief” (I Tim 1:15).

-“…there will be more joy in heaven over one sinner who repents than over ninety-nine just persons who need no repentance.
-(Luke 15:7) -- Those who think that through their performance and good works they will be saved.
 The Lord and everyone in heaven rejoices over the sinner who repents, but again Satan wants you to think that you must earn your way back, when Christ only asks us to come unto Him and recognize our nothingness and His greatness.
 Then He can do his work.

 My younger brother and I were eating at our friends across the street one evening.
 As we were eating our friends’ father was asking how a hole the size of a softball got in his newly plastered wall in the kitchen.
 No one responded so he kept asking and said it didn’t get there by itself.
 The pressure was great, and finally my friend said, “I think I know how it could have gotten there?
 How was that?” asked his father.
 My friend said that maybe someone put a toilet plunger on the wall and pulled it off.
 And then said, “but I didn’t do it!”
 We all looked at his father waiting for the response.
 And do you know what?
 He laughed.
 I think that sometimes our Father laughs at us when we come and admit, even grudgingly, that we did something wrong.

-The narrow door spoken of by Christ in Luke 13:22-30, or the narrow way spoken of in other scripture, is faith in Jesus Christ.
-The Lord does not set up 1000 rules and admit to heaven only those who live all of them.
-Its narrowness lies not in the fact that it is small or hard to find, but rather lies in the fact that it is so hard to accept.
 The idea of losing our life is repugnant to us.
 The idea of being shown our weakness frightens us.
 Those who would not look at Moses’ staff and be healed called those who did fools, because they thought it was too easy. “…if ye could be healed by merely casting about your eyes that ye might be healed, would ye not behold quickly… (Alma 33:21)?
 It is our lack of faith in the healing process, our lack of faith in Christ.
 We have been so conditioned that we must do it with our strivings, our efforts, our doing, our goodness, our successes, our virtues, and our activity.
-The result is that we worship the creature rather than the creator.
-The Father’s command is to look (have faith in my Son), bury the old in the waters of baptism and come forth anew, receive a new spirit, and “…feast upon the words of Christ, for the words of Christ will tell you all things what ye must do” (2 Ne 32:3).

 “The Lord seeth not as man seeth, for man looketh on the outward appearance, but the Lord looketh on the heart” (1 Samuel 16:7).
 God is not impressed by display, and he does not need publicity.
 The world will always turn its attention to the highly placed, to the well known, to the visibly important.
 But God loves humility.
 He honors those who desire His righteousness, rather than those who are known by others for being righteous.
 The world will always ask, “Is not this the carpenter’s son” (Mathew 13:55)?